ChrisYe-Liu/chrisye-liu.github.io/_pages/professional-activities.md

 The Conference on Innovation in Clouds, Internet and Networks (ICIN) 2020, 2021, 2022, 2023

-IEEE International Conference on Internet of Things (iThings) 2022
+IEEE International Conference on Internet of Things (iThings) 2022，2024

 The Asia Pacific Web (APWeb) and Web-Age Information Management (WAIM) Joint International Conference 2022

 The International Wireless Communications & Mobile Computing Conference (IWCMC) 2023, 2024

 IEEE International Mediterranean Conference on Communications and Networking (MeditCom) 2023, 2024

+The Workshop on Crystal-Free/-Less Radio and System-based Research for IoT (CrystalFreeIoT) 2024

 Reviewer
 ------
 IEEE Communications Surveys & Tutorials

 IEEE Communications Magazine

+IEEE Network Magazine

 IEEE Transactions on Industrial Informatics